-5 Tricks That Helped Me To Learn Danish In One Week
+5 Tricks That Helped Me To Start Speaking Danish In One Week

 Epic language challenges are our bread and butter at Babbel.
-If we’re not attempting to learn Italian in 3 weeks then we’re trying our best to speak French in only a week.
+If we’re not attempting to start speaking Italian in 3 weeks then we’re trying our best to have a conversation in French in only a week.
 This time, however, we’ve decided to take things up a notch.
-Forget French, and move over Italian, because we’ve charted new territory by challenging an intrepid group of Babbel employees to learn either Danish, Norwegian, or Swedish in only 7 days!
+Forget French, and move over Italian, because we’ve charted new territory by challenging an intrepid group of Babbel employees to start speaking either Danish, Norwegian or Swedish in only 7 days!

 Watch the video above to see how this adventurous group managed to learn these Scandinavian languages in only 7 days, using nothing but the Babbel app.
 Then see them go face-to-face with a real native speaker!

 Time to meet one of our fearless participants.
 Catriona, from Scotland, bravely answered the call and took up the challenge of trying to learn Danish in 7 days.
 She showed guts, wits, and a lot of enthusiasm, and after only 7 days she was chatting away quite gladly with our Danish native speaker.
 During her week of learning Danish, she even picked up 5 handy tricks which can help anyone learn a new language quickly!

 Here are her 5 tricks to having a conversation in a new language in just one week.